cristi2019255/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-A simple genetic algorithm with bit array encoding
+A simple genetic algorithm for bit stirng optimisation

-#TODO:
-1) Write the paper in Latex link here(https://www.overleaf.com/1513258376jdddjzktcngv)